k-jiang/BungeeAccess/README.md

 ```
 The plugin will resolve UUID automatically for you if you have `uuid: true` on your config.yml.

+### * About IP address and IP ranges
-For IP address, you can put ip ranges, format likes `[ip begin]-[ip end]` e.g. `127.0.0.1-127.0.0.255`.
+You can put ip ranges as you want, formats as `[ip begin]-[ip end]` e.g. `127.0.0.1-127.0.0.255`.
 Using IP ranges instead of individual IPs could boost performance.
 It is very useful when you want to block player join from certain geographic regions.
 You could visit [he.net](http://bgp.he.net) for geolocation ip block search.
-You should noticed that the ip range does not support CIDR format (x.y.z.w/n) yet.
+Noticed that the ip range does not support CIDR format (e.g. 127.0.0.0/24) yet.
 Check [here](http://www.techzoom.net/tools/IPAddressCalculator) if you want to convert from CIDR to IP ranges.
+For better efficiency, single IP address WILL be converted into something like `127.0.0.1-127.0.0.1`.
+So try not to touch it and forget about your OCD :p

 ## Commands
 (Sorry it is not implemented yet.
 Future edition will include player and IP add / removal functions.)